 - Conduct research that originates from the needs of older adults, their families, and those who serve them

 - Foster the careers of academic researchers through support of a world-class marketplace of ideas and a community of scholarship

 - Nurture a prestigious research environment that attracts the best and brightest

 - Celebrate both individual and team success

 - Provide a safe harbor for scientists to dream, take risks, and think differently

-We have applied the rich information technology resources at Indiana University to explore new models of care for late life depression, dementia, delirium, and other common geriatric syndromes.
+We apply the rich information technology resources of Regenstrief and Indiana University to explore new models of care for late life depression, dementia, delirium, and other common geriatric syndromes.
 Much of this work has focused on vulnerable elders cared for in the urban public health system in Indianapolis.
-Our team also takes special pride in our work to help build the nation’s capacity for aging research through a formal mentorship and faculty development program.
+We take special pride in our work to help build the nation’s capacity for aging research through a formal mentorship and faculty development program.

 Our origins, financial support, and close ongoing relationship with the Regenstrief Institute explains our national leadership role at the intersection of geriatric medicine and medical informatics.